I get it. There are too many home theater receivers to choose from!

-If you are looking for the best AV receivers in 2017 it can really make your head spin.
+If you are looking for the best AV receivers in 2021 it can really make your head spin.

 Well, my task is to hold your hand and we will tiptoe together through the minefield that is the home theater receiver.
 You never know, you may even enjoy it!

-An AV receiver acts a central hub in a home theater system.
+An AV receiver acts as a central hub in a home theater system.
 It is the 'brain' of your whole setup.

 Being able to connect all these different devices into one unit makes it much easier to set up and operate multiple audio-visual sources.